-Disclosure of information: permission.
+Disclosure of information [relating to terrorist property]: permission.

-- 13. (1) A person may disclose to a police officer - - (a) a suspicion or belief that any money or other property is terrorist property or is derived from terrorist property; - (b) any matter on which the suspicion or belief is based. - (2) A person may make a disclosure to a police officer in the circumstances mentioned in section 12(1) and (2). - (3) Subsections (1) and (2) shall have effect notwithstanding any restriction on the disclosure of information imposed by statute or otherwise; and where a disclosure is made under those subsections the restriction shall not be regarded as breached. - (4) Where - - (a) a person is in employment, and - (b) his employer has established a procedure for the making of disclosures of the kinds mentioned in subsection (1) and section 12(2), subsections (1) and (2) shall have effect in relation to that person as if any reference to disclosure to a police officer included a reference to disclosure in accordance with the procedure.
+- 13. (1) A person may disclose to a police officer - (a) a suspicion or belief that any money or other property is terrorist property or is derived from terrorist property,

+- (b) any matter on which the suspicion or belief is based. - (2) ... - (3) [Subsection (1)] shall have effect notwithstanding any restriction on the disclosure of information imposed by statute or otherwise; and where a disclosure is made under those subsections the restriction shall not be regarded as breached. - (4) Where - - (a) a person is in employment, and - (b) his employer has established a procedure for the making of disclosures of the [kind] mentioned in subsection (1) [...], the words in square brackets in the marginal note thereto were inserted by the Terrorism and Crime (Bailiwick of Guernsey) (Amendment) Ordinance, 2007, section 1(4)(a), with effect from 15th December 2007;

+[subsection (1)] shall have effect in relation to that person as if any reference to disclosure to a police officer included a reference to disclosure in accordance with the procedure.